Macedonian Ruins

 • As Regarding Eve

-In the Garden of Eden, the serpent approached the woman (later named Eve) in the garden.
+In the Garden of Eden, Satan approached the woman (later named Eve) in the garden.
 We are not told if Adam had been approached earlier, but if so, it was not successful.
-Against Eve it was.
+Against Eve, it was.
 Had Adam failed to protect Eve, being consumed with another interest?
 Perhaps.
-Most Bible translations read that Adam was 'with her,' however, those words are not in the original text.
+Most Bible translations read that Adam was 'with her'; however, those words are not in the original text.
 To suggest that Adam was beside her during this conversation should imply they were both deceived and bring into question the truth of Paul's statement:

 “And it was not Adam who was deceived, but the woman being deceived, fell into transgression.”
 1 Timothy 2:14, 2 Corinthians 11:3

-What made Eve vulnerable to the serpent's offerings that she was first deceived?
-We know that pride was Satan's downfall, perhaps rebellion against the notion that he was merely a "ministering spirit" serving mankind.
+What made Eve vulnerable to Satan's offerings that she was first deceived?
+We are told that pride was his downfall, perhaps rebellion against the notion that he was merely a "ministering spirit" serving mankind.
 Did he play on that same notion that, rather than this status of only a helper for Adam, she could be like God?
 The same desire that led to Satan's downfall—rebellion against the potter.

 Or does not the potter have a right over the clay, to make from the same lump one vessel for honorable use and another for common use?
 Romans 9:21

-What aspect of the serpent’s persuasion enticed her, was it that the fruit was pleasing to the eye or that, by eating it, she would improve her status?
+What aspect of Satan's persuasion enticed her?
+Was it that the fruit was pleasing to the eye or that, by eating it, she would improve her status?

 1) Judgement or Healing? - “I will greatly multiply Your pain in childbirth, In pain you will bring forth children.